kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>
 ![Main Board Botton](Pictures/uSDR_Pico_FFT_PCB_botton.png)
 <br>
-Obs.: Don't mind the red wires on the PCB, they are only test for separted 5V power supply.
+Obs.: Don't mind the red wires on the PCB, they are only test for separated 5V power supply.
 <br>

 ## First Prototype with TX and RX